Currently in :

 Freelancer’s Union

-The Freelancer’s Union is a nonprofit which also offers health insurance plans for self-employed individuals in a number of states, including New York, California, Colorado, Connecticut, Florida, Georgia, New Jersey, Pennsylvania and Texas.
+The Freelancer’s Union is a nonprofit offering health insurance plans for self-employed individuals in a number of states, including New York, California, Colorado, Connecticut, Florida, Georgia, New Jersey, Pennsylvania and Texas.
 The coverage is a bit pricey, but you can select a plan on the basis of your age, income and location.

 COBRA